-The administrative authority of the state has to be made subservient to the development functionality of government, says economist and banker Dr Haseeb A Drabu.
+The state’s administrative authority has to be subservient to government development functionality, says economist and banker Dr Haseeb A Drabu.

-In J&K there is a normal tendency to look at economy from a very restrictive perspective of government.
-As such, economic policy becomes a very simple minded policy matter.
+In J&K there is a normal tendency to look at the economy from a very restrictive perspective of government.
+As such, economic policy becomes a very simple-minded policy matter.

-In my five years as Economic Advisor to the Government of J&K, the real policy decision or choices that we faced was how much more to get from the Union government and how.
-It was a single point agenda.
+In my five years as Economic Advisor to the Government of J&K, the real policy decisions or choices we faced were how much more to get from the Union government and how.
+It was a single-point agenda.

-Rarely were there substantive question of any long term macroeconomic policy formulation for economic development, fiscal strategy or expenditure planning.
-This was despite the fact that the state budget was completely recast and attempts to formulate and design policy made.
-Yet, in the end, it boiled to one simple variable, what is the total level of assistance that we can manage from the central government to cover the fiscal gap.
+Rarely were there substantive questions of any long-term macroeconomic policy formulation for economic development, fiscal strategy or expenditure planning.
+This was even though the state budget was completely recast and attempts to formulate and design policy made.
+Yet, in the end, it boiled down to one simple variable, what is the total level of assistance that we can manage from the central government to cover the fiscal gap?
 The fact is that almost 90 per cent of the total resources are in some form or the other coming from the central government.

-Be that as it may, this level of dependence, in no way reflects the reality of Kashmir economy.
+Be that as it may, this level of dependence, in no way reflects the reality of Kashmir’s economy.
 What it does tell us is that the government is in a state of poor fiscal health.
-It doesn’t tell that the economy is not doing too well.
+It doesn’t mean that the economy is not doing too well.
 It also tells that we have made no effort to integrate the economy with the government.

-More importantly, when we look at the changes required in economy, these are always seen in restricted sense on what to do with the government.
+More importantly, when we look at the changes required in the economy, these are always seen in a restricted sense of what to do with the government.
 We need to take a more classical view.
-Towards that end I think we need three things to address the economic issues in J&K and create a self sustaining vibrant economy.
+Towards that end, I think we need three things to address the economic issues in J&K and create a self-sustaining vibrant economy.
 The first one is a new model of governance.
 The second one is a comprehensive institutional restructuring, and third is economic reconstruction.

-One specific thing in J&K which heightens the tension is that by and large the bureaucracy doesn’t have a holistic stake in the system.
+One specific thing in J&K that heightens the tension is that by and large, the bureaucracy doesn’t have a holistic stake in the system.
 This compounds the entire issue in a slightly different manner than it does elsewhere.

-There is no denying the fact that we are, including all state economies in India, over administered.
-Notwithstanding the fact that today after the whole process of economic liberalisation, subnational economies or state economies can never drive the economic change in India now.
-It has far too centralised system.
+There is no denying the fact that we are, including all state economies in India, over-administered.
+Even today after the whole process of economic liberalisation, subnational economies or state economies can never drive the economic change in India now.
+It has a far too centralised system.

-Economic reforms have eroded the revenue raising powers of the state from the top and the 73rd and 74th amendments, which instituted Panchayati Raj as a Constitutional layer have been snapping at the heels of powers of the state government.
-So in some ways the entire layer of state government has become redundant in policy formulation.
+Economic reforms have eroded the revenue-raising powers of the state from the top and the 73rd and 74th amendments, which instituted Panchayati Raj as a Constitutional layer have been snapping at the heels of powers of the state government.
+So in some ways, the entire layer of state government has become redundant in policy formulation.
 In other words, they cannot drive economic change.
 This is more stark in the case of J&K for a variety of reasons.
-And it is in this context that one is talking of change in governance model.
+It is in this context that one is talking of change in the governance model.

-These observations read in conjunction with the earlier observation on institutional network seem to suggest that we need to empower the district level administration.
+These observations in conjunction with the earlier observation on institutional networks seem to suggest that we need to empower the district-level administration.
 There is nothing new or novel about this conclusion.
 Indeed, it has been the basis of the decentralization.
-The key lies in not only empowering the development administration but also making it less bureaucrat driven, more legislative oriented.
+The key lies in not only empowering the development administration but also making it less bureaucrat-driven, and more legislative-oriented.
 This will bring about unprecedented accountability.

 The proposed system is based on the premise of “functional responsibility” and “administrative responsibility”.
 Starting from the top, we should have cabinet ministers in charge of departments, as they are now.
 The next layers, i.e., of the Ministers of State, should be ministers of state with functional responsibility of districts or defined geographical areas not of departments.
 It is a very small reorganization but will have a huge impact on the delivery of development.

-Realistically speaking, in the present set up and situation, the MOS is nothing more than unnecessary layer in our system.
+Realistically speaking, in the present set-up and situation, the MOS is nothing more than an unnecessary layer in our system.
 Having worked in government, I can assure you that this level can be safely dispensed with.
 So there will be no loss, indeed, if anything, there will be efficiency gains.

 So how will the system work?
 The state cabinet remains as it is.
-Instead of having Ministers of State of various departments, working under the Cabinet Minister of that department, it is proposed to have a Minister of state of districts.
-For example, we will a Minster of state for Bandipora.
+Instead of having Ministers of State of various departments, working under the Cabinet Minister of that department, it is proposed to have a Minister of State of districts.
+For example, we will have a Minister of State for Bandipora.
 Ideally, the MOS of a particular district will be chosen from among the ruling coalitions MLAs of that area.

 The MOS will virtually be the Chief Executive of the district and all the district administration, which as we said above is the development administration, will functionally report to him, even as they may administratively report to their departmental heads and through them to the cabinet minister.
 Also, the MOS reports to all the cabinet ministers in respect of departmental matters.